In U Of C Booth School's New Venture Challenge, Young Entrepreneurs Launch Ideas For Businesses You May Know Soon

 CHICAGO (CBS) — It’s a tough competition here in Chicago – young entrepreneurs trying to convince judges to invest in their businesses.

-As CBS 2’s Jim Williams reported Wednesday, graduate students at the University of Chicago’s Booth School of Business are competing today as they start the businesses we’ll all know tomorrow with the New Venture Challenge.READ MORE: Illinois One Of The Worst States For Promptly Paying Pandemic Unemployment Assistance Benefits, Study Finds
+As CBS 2’s Jim Williams reported Wednesday, graduate students at the University of Chicago’s Booth School of Business are competing today as they start the businesses we’ll all know tomorrow with the New Venture Challenge.READ MORE: Flies, Flies Everywhere!
+What's With The Winged Invasion In Chicago?
+An Expert Has Some Ideas

 David Rabie is a past New Venture Challenge winner.
 His business idea came about as he was preparing his meals for the week.